fakejoshmeier/ft_ssl/README.md

 `-d` - Decrypt mode.

-For the des-ecb commands, all of the above flags and the following flags can be taken as arguments.
+<h5>For the des-ecb commands, all of the above flags and the following flags can be taken as arguments.</h5>

 `-a` - In encrypt mode, the encrypted output will be encoded in base64.
 In decrypt mode, the base64 input will be decoded and then decrypted.